ByoungJunJo/100DaysofPython/README.md

 I learned C++ in college.
 I hated the language itself and the way class was taught.
 Some old professor who learned programming in the 70's or 80's taught my first class.

-So I turned off my brain during that class and tired to look for online courses that were practical.
+So I turned off my brain during that class and tired to look for practical online courses.

-I got into Colt Steele's web bootcamp course on Udemy.
+First, I got into Colt Steele's web bootcamp course on Udemy.
 So far, that is still the only online course I finished it 90%+.

 During my freshman and sophomore years, I took data structures (I was horrible at it and I didn't learn a thing).
 Then I took machine language courses (which I absolutely hated it).